bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * Repeat the same procedure for all the nodes before configuring the nodes.
 {% endsi_step %}

-{% si_step Configuring the node %}
+{% si_step Configuring the node into anchors %}
 Now it’s time set the mode for the node turning them into anchors and setting the individual addresses for each anchor.
-Remember to mark each node with their individual anchor number [Image].
+Remember to mark each node with their individual anchor number.
 {% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/configure.png %}

+* Start by setting the individual IDs, number them sequentially from 0-5.
+* Choose "Anchor (TWR)"
+* Click Apply

 {% endsi_step %}

 {% si_intro Place the anchors in the room %}